snarles/causal/README.md

 # Part II: Invariance

-In the second part of the talk, we'll blabla
+In the second part of the talk, we'll start with the conventional graphical approach (based on conditional independence tests) and the conventional functional approach (based on additional distributional assumptions and MLE), and then introduce the predictive invariance approach.
+Our main focus is Section 2--4 of the Peters et al. paper, but we will also explain why their approach is in some sense "robust" to model misspecification and hidden variables.
+The talk is concluded with an attempt to apply their ICP algorithm to a protein network dataset.